$IncomeTaxByState.com

 Ohio Income Tax: FAQs

-What are Ohio's income tax brackets for 2026?
+What is Ohio's income tax rate for 2026?

 Does Ohio have a municipal income tax?